Never Mind 2017

 Never Mind 2017 was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
 It took place on December 24, 2017, in Tokyo, Japan, at the Korakuen Hall.
 The event aired domestically on Fighting TV Samurai.
 It was the seventeenth event in the Never Mind series.

+Ten matches were contested at the event, including one on the pre-show, and three of DDT's eight championships were on the line.
+The main event saw Konosuke Takeshita successfully defending the KO-D Openweight Championship against Colt Cabana.

 Production

 Background

 Since 2001, DDT began producing their year-end shows under the branch of "Never Mind".
 The events' traditional venue was initially the Korakuen Hall, but during the years, the promotion moved the events to other arenas.
 These events conclude certain feuds and rivalries built during the year.
-Beginning with 2017 and until 2021, the "Never Mind" series were briefly replaced by the DDT Ultimate Party as the promotion's year-closing events.
+Beginning from 2017 until 2021, the "Never Mind" series were briefly replaced by the DDT Ultimate Party as the promotion's year-closing events.

 Storylines

 The event featured ten professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.